-6 Minera Yanacocha is owned by Newmont, Buenaventura and the International Finance Corporation.
-Unlike conventional mining, that enters by shafts to access underground veins, open-pit mining involves opening the land from the surface, the removal of vast quantities of earth and rock, and extensive land cover change - Yanacocha moved around 200 million tons of rock per annum (2003-2005).
+6. Minera Yanacocha is owned by Newmont, Buenaventura and the International Finance Corporation.
+Unlike conventional mining that uses shafts to access underground veins, open pit mining opens the land from the surface, involving the removal of vast quantities of earth and rock, and extensive land cover change.
+Between 2003 and 2005 Yanacocha moved around 200 million tons of rock per annum (Newmont, 2005 cited in Orian, 2008).